tembo-io/website/landing/src/content/blog/2023-09-29-table-version-history/index.md

  Lenina Crowne |  7000.00 | ["2023-09-28 13:30:19.239152+00","2023-09-28 13:33:58.738827+00")
 ```

 To automatically delete old versions, we'll add one more column to the **employees_table**, `created_at`.
-We will use this information to expire old versions after they are older than our retenion configuration, with the help of **pg_partman**.
+We will use this information to expire old versions after they are older than our retention configuration, with the help of **pg_partman**.

 ## Getting set up